-- Application errors or typos: Be sure to mention any typos or errors you may have found in your application that could have contributed to your “pending application” status or denial.
+Application errors or typos: Be sure to mention any typos or mistakes you may have found in your application that could have contributed to your “pending application” status or denial.

-- Offer to move credit around: One reason you might have gotten a denial is that the bank has already extended a large amount of credit to you.
-If you don’t mind keeping the same overall amount of credit, offer to reduce the credit limits on your other cards to make room for the new one.
+Offer to move credit around: One reason for a denial is that the bank has already extended a large amount of credit to you.
+If you don’t mind keeping the same overall amount of credit, offer to reduce the credit limit on another card to make room for the new one.

 Chase Small Business Credit Card Application Tips

 Applying for a small business credit card can be a bit trickier than applying for a personal card.
 While you don’t have to have a registered business to apply for a card, you could have to show some proof of the legitimacy of your business.